Number of wards I have data from, by week | |

 When during meetings are these hymns sung?

 We can also see when during sacrament meetings these hymns have been sung.
-Data sparsity makes this a pretty unreliable though.
+Data sparsity makes this a pretty unreliable table though.
 We’ll have to wait a few more weeks or months to really see some more meaningful trends.

 When were new hymns sung in sacrament meeting? | ||||